MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/topnestedoperator.md

 To include all values of a column at a specific level:

-1. Don't specify the value of *N*
+1. Don't specify the value of *N*.
-1. Use the column name as the value of *Expr*
+1. Use the column name as the value of *Expr*.
-1. Use `Ignore=max(1)` as the value of *Aggregation*
+1. Use `Ignore=max(1)` as the value of *Aggregation* .
-1. Remove the unnecessary `Ignore` column with [project-away](projectawayoperator.md)
+1. Remove the unnecessary `Ignore` column with [project-away](projectawayoperator.md).

 ## Performance considerations

-* The number of records may grow exponentially with the number of `top-nested` clauses, and record growth is even faster if no *N* limit is specified.
+The number of records may grow exponentially with the number of `top-nested` clauses, and record growth is even faster if no *N* limit is specified.
 This operator may consume a considerable amount of resources.

-* If the distribution of the aggregation is considerably non-uniform, limit the number of distinct values to return by specifying *N*.
+If the distribution of the aggregation is considerably non-uniform, limit the number of distinct values to return by specifying *N*.
 Then, use the `with` `others` `=` *ConstExpr* specification to get an indication for the weight of all other cases.

 ## Examples